US Open: Cameron Norrie beats Benoit Paire while Dan Evans eases past Jiri Vesely

 British No 1 Cameron Norrie, who reached the Wimbledon semi-finals earlier this year, was knocked out in the first round of the US Open last year, and has never made it beyond round three at Flushing Meadows; Dan Evans makes it past the first round in New York for the fourth straight year

-Cameron Norrie proved far too strong for mercurial Frenchman Benoit Paire as he eased into the second round, while Dan Evans joined him with a clinical display.
+Cameron Norrie proved far too strong for troubled Frenchman Benoit Paire as he eased into the second round, while Dan Evans joined him with a clinical display.

 Paire is not short on talent, with his backhand one of the best around, but his effort has often been called into question and he barely seemed to try during the first and third sets in sweltering conditions.